Things You'll Need

 Cross-dressing is the act of wearing specific clothing, makeup and/or accessories typically worn by the opposite gender.
 This is often done with the intent of being perceived by others as a member of that gender.
 Cross-dressing is done for different reasons, ranging from costumes to gender identity and presentation decisions.
 The degree of cross-dressing can range from a man simply donning a dress or a woman wearing overalls — to a complete transformation makeover.

 Cross-Dressing for Men

-Observe outfits on mannequins or advertisements to confirm that you will be dressing appropriately.
-This will help provide some context for what to where.
-An easy rule of thumb for first time cross-dressers is to wear something tight on top (to show off your bustline) and loose on the bottom (to hide your bulge).
+Do some people-watching and observe outfits on your subjects, or in advertisements to confirm that you will be cross dressing appropriately.
+This will help provide some context for what to wear.
+An easy rule of thumb for first-time cross-dressers is to wear something tight on top (to show off your bustline) and loose on the bottom (to hide your bulge).

 Purchase everything for your cross-dressing adventure.
 Try on all the clothing to ensure an adequate fit.
 Give yourself extra time to get ready if you have never cross-dressed before.

 Lose the Hair

 Shave everywhere.
 While actual women possess a full range of body types, from hairless to hairy, societal expectations of smooth skin make it easier to be perceived as a woman if you have no body hair.
 If your body hair is particularly thick, use an electric trimmer before doing a smooth shave, or spring for a waxing session.

 Get into your underwear; panties and bra for the proper cross-dresser.
 Tight underwear helps hide your "bulge."
 Wear pantyhose to cover up any hair stubble or for extra help maintaining a smooth crotch area.
 Fill your bra with your stuffers.